 About Kelly Burris, PhD, MBC

 Kelly Burris has defined ‘Normal’ in an industry, that only defines broken or disordered.
-He is the developer of the empirically sound Functional Emotional Fitness™ process and founder of Burris Institute.
-With over 150 medical references Functional Emotional Fitness™ represents a scientific breakthrough in mental health, and it has done this without meds, labels or personal history.
+He is the developer of the empirically sound Subconscious Restructuring™ process and founder of Burris Institute.
+With over 200 medical references Subconscious Restructuring™ represents a scientific breakthrough in mental health, and it has done this without meds, labels, or personal history.

 59. Effect of the probiotic strain Bifidobacterium animalis subsp. lactis, BB-12™, on defecation frequency in healthy subjects with low defecation frequency and abdominal discomfort: A randomised, double-blind, placebo-controlled, parallel-group trial